daniellechowicz/power-analytics/README.md

 5) spectral representation of analysed signal
 6) integration of SQLite database
 7) visualization of data available in the database
+8) possibility to the database
-8) possibility to export the database in CSV format
+9) possibility to export the database in CSV format
-9) generation of measurement reports in PDF format
+10) generation of measurement reports in PDF format
-10) possitibility to change default settings
+11) possitibility to change default settings
-11) possibility to edit parameters of available tools
+12) possibility to edit parameters of available tools
-12) possibility to add new tools
+13) possibility to add new tools
-13) possibility to replace CSV file containing tools' parameters without losing the information collected over time
+14) possibility to replace CSV file containing tools' parameters without losing the information collected over time

 ## Manual